 “Work Product” means all original creations prepared by SWG for Customer in connection with the Services.
 Upon full and final payment for the Services rendered under a Service Agreement, SWG assigns to Customer all right, title and interest in and to the Work Product produced for Customer under such Service Agreement.

 “Elements” means (a) SWG’s technology and intellectual property existing as of the effective date of the applicable Service Agreement, including without limitation its web authoring tools, designs, algorithms, software (in source and object forms), user interface designs, architecture, scripts, objects, methods, practices and documentation and any related intellectual property rights existing at or after the effective date, (b) any derivatives, improvements, enhancements or extensions of the foregoing, even if such derivation, improvement, enhancement or extension is made during the performance of the Services, and (c) new software tools of general application (as opposed to specific to the particular Work Product associated with such tools) created in connection with the Services.
-All right, title, and interest in the Elements shall remain the sole and exclusive property of SWG.
+All rights, titles, and interests in the Elements shall remain the sole and exclusive property of SWG.
 Upon full and final payment for the Services rendered under a Service Agreement, SWG grants Customer a royalty-free, non-exclusive, irrevocable, perpetual worldwide license in and to the Elements provided under such Service Agreement, for use in connection with the Work Product developed thereunder.

 6.3 Third-Party Materials.